mfrachet/cypress-audit/packages/documentation/docs/guides/lighthouse/api.md

 };

 const lighthouseConfig = {
-  output: 'html' //If output is not specified, then the json report will be generated /* ... your lighthouse configs */
+  output: "html", //If output is not specified, then the json report will be generated /* ... your lighthouse configs */
 };